Must read for those starting or seasoned in ministry by Carey Nieuwhof. Originally posted at careynieuwhof.com

 You see, many times we are relegated to so many other things other than the passions that we have to offer the world.

-What if you defined our WHY?
-Being Freed to Lead starts with defining your why!
+What if you defined your WHY?
+Being Freed to Lead in life and in work starts with defining your why!

 Watch comedian Michael Jr..
 Click here. https://www.youtube.com/watch?v=1ytFB8TrkTo How did this give you a better understanding of the why?